elephantscale/es-training-new/DDDM/slides/DDDM-Overview.md

 Notes:

 * Defining key performance indicators can be tricky business.
-The operative word in KPI is “key” because every KPI should related to a specific business outcome with a performance measure.
+The operative word in KPI is "key" because every KPI should related to a specific business outcome with a performance measure.
 KPIs are often confused with business metrics.
 Although often used in the same spirit, KPIs need to be defined according to critical or core business objectives.
 Follow these steps when defining a KPI:

 ---